-This Virtual Lab is part of a Career Path: Become a Cyber Defense Analyst
+This Virtual Lab is part of a Career Path: Become a SOC Analyst - Level 2

 Identifying Malicious Network Connections is a Cybrscore interactive lab intended for students of Beginner/Intermediate level.
 Cybrscore's Identifying Malicious Network Connections lab teaches basic forensics procedures, how to identify malicious connections and detection of indicators of compromise and is targeted toward SOC Analysts.
 Upon successful completion of Cybrscore's Identifying Malicious Network Connections, the student will be able to use forensics tools, differentiate malicious connections from legitimate ones, and identify IOC (Indicators of Compromise).
 Identifying Malicious Network Connections takes 30 minutes to 1 hour to complete.